Amatofrancesco99/Gas_consumption-prediction/README.md

 ## Presentation
 [Here](https://github.com/filsky0599/Progetto-IMAD/tree/main/Presentation/FileExtension) you can find the project presentation, in different extensions (pdf or pptx).

-We suggest you downloading *.pptx* file, because of video we putted in our presentation can't be available if you download the *.pdf* version.
+We suggest you downloading *.pptx* file, because 3D animation videos we putted in our presentation are not available if you download the *.pdf* version.

 ***